ipfs/ipfs-docs/docs/concepts/case-study-snapshot.md

 ### Participants vote on proposals

 Once a space is created, voting happens through **proposals**.
-A proposal describes the issue of a vote and also has a voting system that determines how voters can select choices and how its results will be calculated.
+A proposal describes the issue of a vote and also has a voting system that determines the choices voters can select, and how the results will be calculated.

 Importantly, each proposal includes a **Snapshot block number** pointing to an Ethereum (or any other supported blockchain) block number.
 The block number is the snapshot where the balance of voters will be counted.
 This prevents manipulation by the temporary acquisition of tokens after a proposal is made.

-## Voting systems are used to calculate the results of a vote
+### Calculating results

-In addition to strategies, each proposal employs one of the following **voting systems**:
+To calculate the results of a vote, each proposal employs one of the following **voting systems**:

 - Single choice
 - Approval voting, where a voter can select multiple choices